 Two predefined page size options exist: A4 and Letter.
 Applying these checkboxes will populate all the edit boxes with the predefined values, which can be changed afterwards.
 Other default page sizes are also possible; the user only has to enter the correct page height and width values.

-Two options for applying the changes exist: the first will only change the default values without applying them to the document; and the second will change the default values and apply them to all the sections in the document.
+Two options for applying the changes exist: the first will only change the default values without applying them to the document; and the second will change the default values and consistently apply them to all the sections in the document.

 Table Group